NerfJohn/Project-RISCII/tools/README.md

 ## Usage

 It is expected other places in the repository will reference the tools stored here (i.e. via relative paths/scripts).
-Documentation for usage and design is- at best -stored with project documentation (at worst- as source code comments).
+Documentation for usage and design is stored with the tool itself.